bullhorn/fast-rest/README.md

 #### Requirements
 Prerequisite packages are:
  * Phalcon >2.0
- * Database must by MySQL
+ * Database must be MySQL
  * All table column names must adhere to ```/^[a-zA-Z0-9\_]+$/```